-SCHEDULE 7 - FLOOD IMMUNITY238 FOR SPECIFIC PURPOSES
+SCHEDULE 7 - FLOOD IMMUNITY252 FOR SPECIFIC PURPOSES

 Column 1 Column 2

 Purposes Probability of Event

 (% likelihood of occurrence in any one year)

 Commercial Purposes All, 1%

 except:

 Garden Centre 2%

 Market 2%

-Industrial Purposes All, except: 1%
+Industrial Purposes All, 1%

+except:

 Car Wash 2%

 Extractive Industry 2%

 Landscape Supplies 2%

 Storage Premises 2%

-▶ Transport Station 2%
+Transport Station 2%

 Vehicle Depot 2%

 Residential Purposes All 1%

-Rural Purposes All, except: N/A
+Rural Purposes All, N/A

+except:

 Animal keeping 0.5%

-■ Intensive animal husbandry 0.5%
+Intensive animal husbandry 0.5%

-Community Purposes All, except: 1%
+Community Purposes All, 1%

+except:

-• Major Utility (premises for the purposes of any installation or undertaking for the generation and/or supply of electricity or gas; storage and for treatment of water, sewerage or garbage; a gaol, reformatory or similar penal establishment; a depot operated by or for the Council, other public authority or statutory corporation.)
+Major Utility (premises for the purposes of any installation or undertaking for the generation and/or supply of electricity or gas; storage and for treatment of water, sewerage or garbage; a gaol, reformatory or similar penal establishment; a depot operated by or for the Council, other public authority or statutory corporation.)
 0.5%

 Special Use (hospital, nursing home or other residential health care facility) 0.2%

 Special Use (incorporating an activity namely, ambulance station, first aid station, fire brigade, police station, emergency service depot).
 0.5%

-$^{^{238}}$ The flood immunity parameters in this Schedule include consideration of storm tide events.
+252 The flood immunity parameters in this Schedule include consideration of storm tide events.

-Column 1
+Column 1 Column 2

-Purposes
+Purposes Probability of Event

 Recreation Purposes All, 30%

 except:

 Indoor Recreation 2%

 Indoor Sports Facility 2%

 Ungrouped Purposes All, N/A

 Except

 Major Tourist Facility As advised by Council